vimpunk/cratetorrent/DESIGN.md

 Libtorrent leaves slow start when the download rate inceases by less than 10 kB/s.
 Currently cratetorrent does the same.

+#### Timing out requests

+Each peer session needs to be able to time out requests, for two reasons:
+- A peer may never send the request.
+Without timing out a request, we would not be able to attempt the download from another peer.
+This would cause the whole download to get stuck.
+This is the most crucial issue.
+- It is also a form of optimization: if one peer doesn't send it within some allowed window, we can attempt to request it from another peer, which may result in the piece completing faster.

+Each peer session has its own timeout mechanism, as each peer will have unique download characteristics and so the timeout value needs to be dynamically adjusted for each peer.
+A weighed running average is used to measure round trip times, with new samples having moderate amount of weight (currently 1/20).
+This guards against jitters.
+This average is used to derive the timeout value.

+We don't want to time out peers instantly.
+For fast seeders the long tail of request round trip times will be a few milliseconds, so any occasional hiccup will be relatively large, which would time out the peer instantly if we didn't use a smoothed running average.
+This is not desirable, as the overall round trip time will still be low.
+For this reason, timeouts are minimum 2 seconds.
+This number comes from tide, and further experiments are needed to prove its viability.

 ### Session tick

 Every second a peer session runs the update loop, which performs periodic